jaguart/kompl/doc/example-options.md

-# Example - Using the OPTIONS argument.
+# Kompl Example - Using the OPTIONS argument

 The OPTIONS argument sets two main things:

-1. Placement and Size of the widget.
+1. Placement and Size of the widget
-2. Presence of User Controls:
+2. Presence of User Controls
-  * PLACER - enables User to position the widget by clicking on a border.
-  * HOMER - enables User to return to the ORIGIN page by clicking on the Title.
-  * SIZER - enables User to select S - small, M - Medium or L - Large to size the widget.
-  * CLOSER - enables User to close the widget.

 ## Placement and Size